CyberTimon/Powerpointer-For-Local-LLMs/README.md

 # How it works:
 - It asks the user about the informations of the powerpoint
-- Then it generates the text for the powerpoint using some "hacky" prompts
+- Then it generates the text for the powerpoint using some "hacky" prompts and the text generation webui api
-- The Python-pptx library converts the generated text using my powerpoint format into a PowerPoint presentation
+- The python-pptx library converts the generated text using my powerpoint format into a PowerPoint presentation

 # How to use this:
 To make this work, clone the repository and install the following packages: